awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.md

 ## Notice: Failed to install dependencies for collaboration support<a name="proxy-failed-dependencies"></a>

-**Issue:** AWS Cloud9 needs internet acccess to download dependencies\.
+**Issue:** AWS Cloud9 needs internet access to download dependencies\.
 If AWS Cloud9 cannot download those dependencies, you will see a `Notice` dialog box with the following error\.

 ```
 Failed to install dependencies for collaboration support